LiFT Scholars Program

 LiFT Scholars from Ivy Tech Central Indiana who are pursuing an associate’s degree in informatics will have the opportunity to transfer to the School of Informatics and Computing at IUPUI to pursue the B.S. in Informatics upon meeting admissions requirements.

 In addition to participating in community building activities, LiFT Scholars will benefit from:

 - Career and leadership development

 - Participation in research and industry-based internship experiences

 Students at IUPUI will also have the opportunity to live in a residence-based learning community in IUPUI campus housing with fellow LiFT Scholars and School of Informatics and Computing students.

 The goal of the LiFT Scholars program is to prepare students to enter the informatics and Information Technology (IT) workforce upon graduation and/or to pursue graduate studies in informatics.

 The LiFT Scholars program seeks to enhance scholars’ experiences through:

-Want to help spread the word about the LiFT Scholars Program?
-Please download our one page information sheet to share with your students.
+Download our one page information sheet to share with your students.
 As you connect with and support your current high school seniors, encourage them to apply to IUPUI and Ivy Tech early and most importantly file their FAFSA as soon as possible to determine if they are eligible for need-based federal financial aid.